About The Three Lochs Way

 - Local Mountain Leader/city guide throughout the trip

-- Admission to Mackintosh House
+- Admission to Edinburgh Castle

 - 2-hour boat cruise on Loch Lomond